 It is the designer's responsibility to provide proper standby power rails from the main 12V_AUX input with possible specific power sequencing.
-Care must be taken to avoid any leakage path among the power domains including 1S server stand-by, 1S server payload, and platform power.
+Care must be taken to avoid any leakage path among the power domains including 1S server stand-by, 1S server core, and baseboard platform power.